mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

   // Print the random numbers as they arrive.
 loop:
   for {
-    select {
+    // The select statement is described in the next section. select {
     case n := <-numbers1:
       fmt.Println("from first,", n)